The Menai Strait

 The Britannia Bridge was the second bridge to be built to take traffic across the Menai Strait.
 Built by railway and civil engineer Robert Stephenson.

 The original tubular bridge caught fire in 1970 and the tubes that the trains travelled through had to be removed.
 But this tragic event gave birth to the new Britannia Bridge as we know it now.

 With the increase in traffic and the construction of the A55 dual carriageway the road deck was built over the railway line crossing the Britannia bridge.

 The Swellies (Pwll Ceris)

 The Swillies or Swellies as it is sometimes known is the body of water that runs between the Britannia Bridge and the Menai Suspension bridge.

 This beautiful area of water can be extremely dangerous and fast flowing at big tides.

-The section of the Anglesey Coastal Path that travels along this section of the Menai Strait is particularly beautiful, with close up views of the island Ynys Gorad Goch which is situated in the middle of the Menai Strait between the two bridges.
+This section of the Anglesey Coastal Path that runs almost parallel with this part of the Menai Strait is particularly beautiful, with close up views of the island Ynys Gorad Goch which is situated in the middle of the Menai Strait between the two bridges.

 Ynys Gorad Goch